vsedach/police-brutality/all-locations.md

 * https://twitter.com/SAColumbus/status/1266867613872857094

-### Police mace an innocent woman | May 31st
+### Police mace a woman as she walks away | May 31st

 Police pepper spray a woman who was walking away from the confrontation

-tags: mace, pepper-spray, spray
+tags: mace, pepper-spray, spray, protestor

 id: oh-columbus-6